Cale-Torino/UPSilon_Data_Forwarder/README.md

         - M is and integer number ranging from 0 to 9.
 The unit is Volt.
         - c.I/P fault voltage : NNN.N
         - N is and integer number ranging from 0 to 9.The unit is Volt.
+        - d.O/P voltage : `PPP.P`
+        - P is an integer number ranging form 0 to 9.The unit is Volt.
+        - e.O/P current : `QQQ`
+        - QQQ is a percent of maximum current, not an absolute value.
+        - f.I/P frequency : `RR.R`
+        - R is an integer number ranging from 0 to 9.The unit is HZ.
+        - g.Battery voltage : `SS.S` or `S.SS`
+        - S is an integer number ranging from 0 to 9.
+        - h.Temperature : `TT.T`
+        - T is an integer number ranging form 0 to 9.
+The unit is degree of centigrade.

 - ** For OFF LINE UPS**
 Its purpose is to identify a short duration voltage glitch